 There will always be someone who doesn’t agree with your decision to elope.
 But sometimes the alternative is harder to face, especially when you have to walk a tightrope between different cultures, religions, traditions and complicated relationships.

-6. You can plan a party without the pressure
+6. Plan a party without pressure

-You can choose which formalities to keep and toss.
-If you still want to enjoy all the trimmings of a traditional wedding, you can.
+Eloping can provide an escape from the etiquette and expectations of a wedding.
+If you still want to enjoy all the trimmings of a traditional ceremony and reception, you can.
 If low-key and laid back are more your style, that’s possible too.
 Either way, you can choose which formalities to keep and toss for your elopement after party.
 There really are no rules!

 Simply put, eloping now and partying later offers the best of both worlds.
 One is an intimate and heartfelt exchange of promises, the other a joyous gathering of all your favourite people.
 What’s not to love?